Approximation Algorithms for Computing Maximin Share Allocations: A Polynomial Time -approximation

 \end{theorem}

-Our result is based on the algorithm by Procaccia and Wang in~\cite{PW14}, which also guarantees to each agent a $2/3$-approximation; however, it runs in polynomial time only for a constant number of agents.
-Here, we identify the source of exponentiality and take a different approach regarding certain parts of their algorithm.
-For the sake of completeness, we first present the necessary related results of~\cite{PW14}, before we discuss the steps that are needed to obtain our result.
+Our result is based on the algorithm by~\citet{PW14}, which also guarantees to each agent a $2/3$-approximation.
+However, their algorithm runs in polynomial time only for a constant number of agents.
+Here, we identify the source of exponentiality and take a different approach regarding certain parts of the algorithm.
+For the sake of completeness, we first present the necessary related results of~\citet{PW14}, before we discuss the steps that are needed to obtain our result.

-First of all, note that for a single agent $i$, the problem of deciding whether $\mms_i(n, M)\ge k$ for a given $k$ is NP-complete.
-However, a PTAS follows by~\cite{Woeginger97}.
+First of all, we note that even the computation of the maximin share values is already a hard problem.
+For a single agent $i$, the problem of deciding whether $\mms_i(n, M)\ge k$ for a given $k$ is NP-complete.
+However, a PTAS follows by the work of~\citet{Woeginger97}.
 In the original paper, which is in the context of job scheduling, Woeginger gave a PTAS for maximizing the minimum completion time on identical machines.
 But this scheduling problem is identical to computing a maximin partition with respect to a given agent $i$.
 Indeed, from agent $i$'s perspective, it is enough to think of the machines as identical agents (the only input that we need for computing $\mms_i(n, M)$ is the valuation function of $i$).
 Hence:

-\begin{theorem}[follows by \cite{Woeginger97}] Suppose we have a set $M$ of goods to be divided among $n$ agents.
+\begin{theorem}[\normalfont{Follows by \citep{Woeginger97}}] Suppose we have a set $M$ of goods to be divided among $n$ agents.
 Then, for each agent $i$, there exists a PTAS for approximating $\mms_i(n, M)$. \end{theorem}